 Compact system cameras with APS-C sensors are more common, however, and deliver images with the same quality as APS-C digital SLRs.
 Samsung, Sony and Fuji use APS-C sensors.

 There are now compact system cameras with both smaller and larger sensors than this, though.
-Pentax started this trend with the Pentax Q series, which has 1/2.3-inch or 1/1/7-inch sensors – too close to those in regular compact cameras to be taken seriously, maybe.
+Pentax started this trend with the Pentax Q series, which has 1/2.3-inch or 1/1/7-inch sensors – too close to those in regular compact cameras to be taken seriously alongside the best CSC models.
 But the 1-inch sensors used by the Nikon 1 and now the Samsung NX Mini offer an interesting compromise between size and quality.